Timbuktu: In popular culture

 Because much of the gold imported to Europe in the seventeenth and eighteenth centuries came from Timbuktu, the city has long been considered a mysterious, hidden place.
 This association remains with modern Europeans and North Americans: a 2006 survey of 150 young Britons found that 34% did not believe the town existed, while the other 66% considered it "a mythical place".
 This perception has been acknowledged in literature describing African history and African-European relations.
 In popular Western culture, Timbuktu is also often considered an idiomatic stand-in for any faraway place.

 The origin of this mystification lies in the excitement brought to Europe by the legendary tales, especially those by Leo Africanus in his Description of Africa.
 Arabic sources focused mainly on more affluent cities in the Timbuktu region, such as Gao and Walata.
 In West Africa, the city holds an image that has been compared to Europe's view on Athens.
 As such, the picture of the city as the epitome of distance and mystery is a European one.

 Stories of great riches served as a catalyst for travellers to visit the inaccessible city, with prominent French explorer René Caillié characterising Timbuktu as "a mass of ill-looking houses built of earth".
 This development shifted the city's reputation, from being fabled because of its gold to fabled because of its location and mystery.
 Being used in this sense since at least 1863, English dictionaries now cite Timbuktu as a metaphor for any faraway place.

 Timbuktu plays a vital role in Dorothy Dunnett's House of Niccolo series of historical novels, as a physical setting in Scales of Gold, and as a spiritual and intellectual influence throughout, through the character of Umar, a man from that city enslaved in Europe under the name Loppe, and his friendship with Nicholas, the central character of the series.

-Timbuktu is featured in Disney media several times, serving a similar role.
+Timbuktu has featured in Disney media several times, serving a similar role.
 It was featured often in Donald Duck comics, and was often used as a hideout.
 It is also featured in The Aristocats, in which the butler Edgar plans to send the cats there, but ends up getting sent there himself.
 It mistakenly lists the location of Timbuktu as in French Equatorial Africa, when Mali was actually part of French West Africa.

 The musical Timbuktu! premiered on Broadway on March 1, 1978.
 With lyrics by George Forrest and Robert Wright, set to music by Borodin, Forrest and Wright and a book by Luther Davis, it is a retelling of Forrest and Wright's musical Kismet, changing the setting to mid-14th century Timbuktu.
 It starred Eartha Kitt, William Marshall, Gilbert Price, Melba Moore and George Bell.
 Geoffrey Holder was director, choreographer and costume designer.